filakhtov/gentoo-use-docs/net-libs/libsoup.md

 This flag should be enabled if there are apps that use the `libsoup` library to connect or serve connections over an HTTPS protocol.

 ### test
-Execute the `make check` command when the main build is completed to run a test suite provided with the source code.
+Execute the `meson test` command when the main build is completed to run a test suite provided with the source code.
 This will extend the build time.
 When disabled, patch the `Makefile.in` and `Makefile.am` files to skip building the test related code.

 This flag should normally be disabled as it is primarily used by the Gentoo team, testers or developers.

 ### vala
 Prepare environment for the configure script to find an appropriate version of vala files.
-Pass the `--enable-vala` option to the configure script.
+Pass the `-Dvapi=true` option to the configure script.
 Generate `Soup-2.4-custom.vala` Vala language bindings for the `libsoup` library.

 It is safe to disable the flag.